rohan843/GameRecommenderEngine/README.md

 nodemon app.js
 ```

 > Running the command `nodemon app.js` will start the DB Modify Server.
 It will run at `http://localhost:4000/`.
 The port used here is port 4000.
-To change this port, refer to the sub section on [.env And Config Modifications](#env-and-config-modifications).
+To change this port, refer to the sub section on [.env And Config Modifications](#env-and-config-modifications). **If `nodemon` doesn't work, consider using `node app.js` instead.
+There might be some permissions issue with nodemon in powershell.
+However, it works perfectly in a git bash terminal.**

 If no ports were modified, the website will be available at `http://localhost:3000/`.
 The 3000 here refers to the port of Web Server.
 If it was modified, replace it with the appropriate port.

+> If the servers were ever to crash, in case of nodemon, write `rs` to restart, or, in case of node, `node app.js` to restart.

 ### .env And Config Modifications